broch/broch.github.io/drafts/linux-install.md

     nmcli connection delete name_or_id

 You can also edit or delete existing connections.
-There are also terminal-based editors and a demnu option for interacting with NetworkManager, but I haven't looked at those.
+There are also terminal-based editors and a dmenu option for interacting with NetworkManager, but I haven't looked at those.

+The connections are stored as files in the `/etc/NetworkManager/system-connections` directory.
+Note that the passwords are stored in plain text in these files.
+I don't mind this since none of the WIFI connections I use are very secret [^nm-gkr].

+[^nm-gkr]: NetworkManager can apparently integrate with gnome keyring, but I haven't got this working yet.
+Setting `psk-flags=1` means a user secret agent will be asked for the password (see `man nm-settings`) but I don't know how this takes place yet.
+Supposedly it normally delegates to `nm-applet` but I don't have the gnome parts installed so this isn't an option.
+A workaround is to remove the `psk` entry from the connection file and get `nmcli` to ask you to enter the password: `nmcli --ask connection up Cafe`.
+It is also possible to run `nmcli agent` in another terminal window as the secret agent, but you still have to enter the password yourself.
+There may be other programs out there which will fulfil this role.

 Managing External Disks